xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures27.md

 Client tools
 ------------

-The filenames in dumps created by arangodump now contain not only the name of the dumped collection, but also an additional 32-digit hash value.
+The filenames in dumps created by avocadodump now contain not only the name of the dumped collection, but also an additional 32-digit hash value.
 This is done to prevent overwriting dump files in case-insensitive file systems when there exist multiple collections with the same name (but with different cases).

-For example, if a database had two collections *test* and *Test*, previous versions of arangodump created the following files:
+For example, if a database had two collections *test* and *Test*, previous versions of avocadodump created the following files:

 * `test.structure.json` and `test.data.json` for collection *test*
 * `Test.structure.json` and `Test.data.json` for collection *Test*

-This did not work in case-insensitive filesystems, because the files for the second collection would have overwritten the files of the first. arangodump in 2.7 will create the unique files in this case, by appending the 32-digit hash value to the collection name in all case.
+This did not work in case-insensitive filesystems, because the files for the second collection would have overwritten the files of the first. avocadodump in 2.7 will create the unique files in this case, by appending the 32-digit hash value to the collection name in all case.
 These filenames will be unambiguous even in case-insensitive filesystems.